Azure/azure-init/README.md

 ## Installing Rust

 Rust can be installed via the command line using the following command:
-`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`, or with other options found here: https://www.rust-lang.org/tools/install.
 Following this installation process will also allow for the use of Cargo, which is Rust's compiler and dependency manager.
 More on the usage of cargo can be found in the building section.

 ## Pulling Source Code